There are several factors to consider when entering a competition for an award.

 TALK ABOUT YOURSELF FROM A THIRD-PERSON: Your project description should be formal and written from a third-person perspective.
 Imagine how a magazine editor would feature your design and write the description accordingly.
 The information provided in your description will also be featured in press releases and publications.
 Even more reasons to find the right words!

-CHOOSE A MODEST DESCRIPTION: Be modest and don’t overspread the superlatives to describe your project.
+CHOOSE A MODEST DESCRIPTION: Be modest and don’t overdo the superlatives to describe your project.
 “This glamorous premium prime project” does not sound good.
 Try to control your enthusiasm for the project and let the work speak for itself.

 DO NOT CONCLUDE FOR THE JURY: Do not conclude for the jury: Say why you chose a particular feel or explain where the inspiration for a product came rather than state conclusions such as “my design is aesthetic because it…”.
 Let the experienced and knowledgeable jury members draw their own conclusions.